Stunning Historical Evidence

 But notwithstanding the decision of the council [of Nicaea] there were some Quartodecimens, as they were termed; who remained pertinaciously attached to the celebration of Easter [meaning Passover] on the fourteenth of the moon, and among others the Audeans, schismatics of Mesopotamia.
 They found fault with the council, reproachfully remarking, that this was the first time that the ancient tradition [of properly locating Passover by the moon], through compliance for Constantine, had been departed from.
 A Historical View of the Council of Nice [4th century A.D.], p.
 23, translated by Isaac Boyle, D.D.
 New York: Thomas N. Staintford, 637 Broadway, 1856.

-Rome would not stand for such disharmony in calendation or with regard to her neo-holidays, as they wanted no connection to the Jews.
+Rome would not stand for such disharmony in calendation or with regard to her new artificial “holidays,” as they wanted no connection to the Yahudim (Jews).
 Thus, Rome put forth her first edict as early as the 2nd Century A.D.
 Victor, Bishop of Rome, commanded that all Christians under his jurisdiction must celebrate Easter upon the first Sunday of the Roman calendar, after the full moon that followed the vernal equinox.
 This was to ensure that Easter would never occur upon the Passover and its Jewish astro-luni-solar calendar.
 Later, it was Emperor Constantine who made it law during the council of Nicaea.

 The autumn set-apart Feast Days continue to be prophetic astro-luni-solar markers of the final events yet to come, as they will be fulfilled in real time by the same Messiah, our Redeemer and Deliverer.
 As the restoration work of mankind continues in the courts above, it is the shamayim, the sun, moon, and stars that declare and define the ever continual worship rhythm of the Most High.